-- Corporate and Other activities increased \$38 million primarily from the issuance of debt in June and November 2010 and March 2011, partially offset by the maturity of our ¥57.0 billion of senior notes in June 2011. - Our International Mortgage Insurance segment increased \$23 million, including an increase of \$2 million attributable to changes in foreign exchange, from the issuance of debt by our majority-owned

-Canadian mortgage insurance subsidiary in June and December 2010 and by our wholly-owned Australian mortgage insurance subsidiary in June 2011.

-Our International Protection segment decreased \$13 million related to reinsurance arrangements accounted for under deposit accounting as certain of these arrangements were in a lower loss position in 2011.
+- Corporate and Other activities increased \$38 million primarily from the issuance of debt in June and November 2010 and March 2011, partially offset by the maturity of our ¥57.0 billion of senior notes in June 2011. - Our International Mortgage Insurance segment increased \$23 million, including an increase of \$2 million attributable to changes in foreign exchange, from the issuance of debt by our majority-owned Canadian mortgage insurance subsidiary in June and December 2010 and by our wholly-owned Australian mortgage insurance subsidiary in June 2011. - Our International Protection segment decreased \$13 million related to reinsurance arrangements accounted for under deposit accounting as certain of these arrangements were in a lower loss position in 2011.

 Provision (benefit) for income taxes.
-The effective tax rate decreased to 8.7% for the year ended December 31, 2011 from 467.9% for the year ended December 31, 2010.
-The decrease in the effective tax rate was attributable to the release of uncertain tax benefits in the prior year related to our separation from our former parent.
-The effective tax rate also decreased due to lower pre-tax results in 2010, which increased the relative magnitude of tax provision items.
+The effective tax rate increased to 16.9% for the year ended December 31, 2011 from (275.0)% for the year ended December 31, 2010.
+The increase in the effective tax rate was attributable to the release of uncertain tax benefits in the prior year related to our separation from our former parent.
+The effective tax rate also increased due to higher pre-tax earnings in 2011, which decreased the relative magnitude of tax provision items.
 The year ended December 31, 2011 included an increase of \$17 million attributable to changes in foreign exchange rates.